-25.1.1 The Department of Inland Revenue has issued VAT assessments for the years of assessment 2014 and 2015 disputing the application of exemption for sale of pharmaceutical product under the provision of section 3 (1) of the inland revenue act no 14 of 2002 (As amended)

-25.1.2 The Commissioner General of Inland Revenue provided a determination confirming such assessment and the Company filed cases against such determinations at the Tax Appeal Commission which are ongoing.
-Appeal lodged for the year of assessments 2014 and 2015 is due for hearing at the Tax Appeals Commission.
-Having discussed with independent legal and tax experts and based on information available, the Directors are of the view that the company has followed due process and acted in accordance with the prevailing laws in its tax submissions, and no provisions has been made in the financial statements for the year ended 31 March 2023 in this regard.
+The Department of Inland Revenue has issued VAT assessments for the years of assessment 2014 and 2015 disputing the application of exemption for sale of pharmaceutical product under the provision of section 3 (1) of the Inland Revenue Act No 10 of 2006.
+The Tax Appeals Commission (TAC) provided a determination confirming such assessment and the company filed cases against such determinations at the court of appeal which is ongoing.
+Having discussed with independent legal and tax experts and based on information available, the Directors are of the view that the company has followed due process and acted in accordance with the prevailing laws in its tax submissions, and no provisions has been made in the financial statements for the year ended 31 March 2024 in this regard.